Every Credit Score Explained

 UltraFICO

 UltraFICO incorporates checking, savings, and money-market account history into the credit score and can reward consumers who maintain consistent cash flow, avoid overdrafts, and keep healthy account balances.
+While still in pilot stages, some lenders are testing this model, particularly for applicants who fall just below traditional approval cutoffs.

 PRBC (Payment Reporting Builds Credit)